 Division I Requirements

-Since exposure to curricular areas including the sciences, culture and human experience, the arts and design, and race and power are built into the transdisciplinary approaches of the Div I seminars, there are no additional distribution requirements in the first year.
-Students in their first year choose at least five additional courses based on their own interests, for a required total of at least seven courses.
+Since exposure to curricular areas including the sciences, culture and human experience, the arts and design, and race and power are built into the transdisciplinary approaches of the Division I seminars, there are no additional distribution requirements in the first year.
+Students in their first year choose at least six additional courses based on their own interests, for a required total of at least seven courses.
 Elective courses may include Five College Courses (though this is not recommended in the first semester); students must receive a grade of C or better in a Five College course.

 Campus-Engaged Learning Activity (CEL-1)

 To complete Division I, in addition to the seven courses, students must complete campus-engaged learning activities (CEL-1) totaling a minimum of 40 hours, approximately equal to course contact hours.
 Of these, 20 hours will involve participation in campus educational events focused on diversity, inclusion, equity and access, in order to expand intercultural competencies, 10 of those hours fulfilling the race and power requirement; and 20 hours will consist of campus activities/projects of the student’s choice that meet the goals of the requirement to work collaboratively in community and meet a community need.
 The student will document the fulfillment of the CEL-1 and include a reflection on their CEL-1 experience in the Division I retrospective essay.

 Students are strongly encouraged to incorporate language study into their academic program.
 Because languages are best learned when studied continuously, students electing to study another language are strongly encouraged to enroll in language courses in the first year.
 Language study is also good preparation for study abroad in Division II or III.